Kyle Isbel Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.79 team ERA ranks fifth across all MLB pitching staffs.
+- The Guardians have the seventh-ranked team ERA across all MLB pitching staffs (3.82).

-- His most recent appearance was on Monday against the Atlanta Braves, when the righty tossed 6 1/3 innings, surrendering four earned runs while giving up seven hits.
+- His last appearance came on Tuesday against the Atlanta Braves, when the righty tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.

-- The 23-year-old has an ERA of 3.79, with 5.7 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .185 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.